mousanouar/KURAKURA/README.md

 Kuramoto model simulations for the Intro to Complex Systems course in Utrecht university.

+The last 12 files contain data for the connected edges of the generated WS network.

 Codes are ordered as follows:

 #1: Simulation of 10 runs to get evolution of order parameter as a function of time, with each iteration having same frequency distribution.